2019: Fresh crisis brews in APC as governors set for battle with Oshiomole

 Shuttle To Abuja

-On Wednesday evening, Governors El-Rufai and Akeredolu, on Wednesday visited the Presidential Villa, Abuja, to meet with President Muhammadu Buhari.
+On Wednesday evening, Governors El-Rufai and Akeredolu, visited the Presidential Villa, Abuja, to meet with President Muhammadu Buhari.

 Both governors have a similar problem with Mr Oshiomhole.
 They accuse him of granting automatic senatorial tickets to a ‘disloyal’ senator from each of their states.